The Quiet Gobbler

 Given the experience that I have now I just know that years ago I walked away from gobblers that were minutes from my set up to pursue a more vocal bird.
 I still sometimes give in to urge but most of the time patience is king for me anymore.
 The hunt that I described in the paragraph above happened not once…not twice…but 6 times this spring.
 I had some other hunts this year where we dropped super hot gobbling toms but more than half of the successful hunts were the result of a quiet gobbler sneaking into our setup and only gobbling once they were very close or not at all.
 On one occasion I was actually standing up to leave and saw the top of a tail fan coming over the hill.

-So next year when you are tempted to leave that quiet tom turkey to pursue that distant gobble, remember this story and wait another 10 or 20 minutes and see what happens.
+So this upcoming season, when you are tempted to leave that quiet tom turkey to pursue that distant gobble, remember this story and wait another 10 or 20 minutes and see what happens.
 You may be surprised on how quickly your hunt will turn around.

 Corey J. Wilkinson